jvmvik/jspl/README.md

  - templateName : Location of the included view without extension.
 The extension .html will be added automatically.
  - ```<jspl: />```  : Indicate a tag
- - template : Tag name
+ - template : Name of the tag
- - file     : Tag parameter
+ - file     : Template file location

 For example:
 view.html